-Windows universal apps or UWP apps are the same as the other apps we mentioned in the previous section, but with one important difference: they are designed to work the same on multiple devices with different form factors.
-They look and work the same on tablets with Windows 10, desktop computers with Windows 10, Xbox One consoles and smartphones with Windows 10 Mobile.
-You can learn more, in this tutorial: What are Universal Windows Platform (UWP) apps?
+Universal Windows apps or UWP (Universal Windows Platform) apps are the same as the other apps we mentioned in the previous section, but with one difference: they are designed to work the same on multiple devices with different form factors.
+They look and work the same on tablets with Windows 10, laptops and desktop computers with Windows 10, Xbox One consoles and smartphones with Windows 10 Mobile.
+You can learn more, here: What are Universal Windows Platform (UWP) apps?.

-The story with Windows Store apps gets complicated
+The story with Microsoft Store apps gets complicated

-In the era of Windows 8 and Windows 8.1, apps or Windows Store apps were the same thing.
+In the era of Windows 8, apps or Windows Store apps were the same things.
 The difference was only in the way you chose to name them.
-In Windows 10, the Windows Store accepts both apps and desktop apps.
+In Windows 10, the Microsoft Store accepts both apps and desktop apps.
 Therefore, things get confusing.
-For example, you have the Evernote touch app in the Windows Store for Windows 8.1 and the Evernote desktop app in the Windows Store for Windows 10.
-Those apps are very different and naming them Windows Store apps does not mean anything anymore: one is an app and the other is a desktop app or program.
-To make things even more confusing, Microsoft is now renaming the Windows Store to Microsoft Store.
-Therefore, if you really want to confuse people, talk about Microsoft Store apps. :)
+For example, you have the Evernote touch app in the Windows Store for Windows 8.1 and the Evernote desktop app in the Microsoft Store for Windows 10.

 Which types of apps do you prefer using: desktop apps or apps? :)

-Now you know the differences between all the types of apps for Windows.
-Hopefully we have done a good job at clarifying your questions and making things more understandable.
+Now you know the differences between all the types of apps and programs for Windows.
+Hopefully, we have done a good job at clarifying your questions and making things more understandable.
 Before you close this article, let us know which apps you use most often and what are they: apps or desktop apps?